 COVID-19 FAQs: Recovery and Outcomes

-Learn if and how having arthritis may affect your recovery if you are infected with the novel coronavirus.
+Learn if and how having arthritis may affect your recovery if you are infected with COVID-19.

 News, scientific understanding and guidelines about COVID-19 are continually evolving.
 As such, please note that some information on this page may have changed since its original publication date.